· 8 min read

 • Higher threshold (0.90 vs 0.80): hard blocks should only fire on near-identical matches

-Failure Point 4: ChromaDB Metadata Goes Stale
+Failure Point 4: Vector Index Metadata Goes Stale

 Why All Four Had to Be True